J2PCastro/devops-23-24-PSM-1231836/ca3/part2/README.md

 The provision script installs Tomcat and clones the tutorial spring boot application repository.
 The script then builds the application using Gradle and deploys the generated war file to Tomcat.

-The Vagrantfile is well-structured and provides clear configurations for the main VM, database VM, and webserver VM.
+The Vagrantfile is well-structured and provides clear configurations for the database VM and webserver VM.
 It defines the base box, network settings, memory allocation, forwarded ports, and provisioning scripts for each VM.
 The provisioning scripts install the necessary software and configure the VMs according to the requirements of the tutorial spring boot application.

 For readability purposes, the commented lines in the Vagrantfile were removed.